The Right Smile Center of Sandy Springs, GA

 For more than a decade, the ADA Council on Scientific Affairs has monitored the development and the increasing numbers of teeth whitening oral hygiene products.
 As the market for these products grew, the Association recognized a need for uniform definitions when discussing whiteners.

-For example, "whitening" is any process that will make teeth appear whiter.
+For example, “whitening” is any process that will make teeth appear whiter.
 This can be achieved in two ways.
 A product can bleach the tooth, which means that it actually changes the natural tooth color.
-Bleaching products contain peroxide(s) that help remove deep (intrinsic) and surface (extrinsic) stains.
+Teeth whitening products contain peroxide(s) that help remove deep (intrinsic) and surface (extrinsic) stains.
 By contrast, non-bleaching whitening products contain agents that work by physical or chemical action to help remove surface stains only.

 Whitening products may be administered or dispensed by dentists or purchased over-the-counter (OTC) and can be categorized into two major groups: